christopher-demarco/magrathea/README.md

 - [Ansible](http://ansible.com)
 - [Python 3](docs.python-guide.org)

-You will also need a Google Cloud account, properly set up with a project and service account credentials, and a DNS domain set up in Google Cloud.
-FIXME Replace all occurrences of my domain `foam.ninja` with your own.
+You will also need an AWS account, properly set up with a project and service account credentials, and a DNS domain set up in Route53.
+*Replace all occurrences of my domain `foam.ninja` with your own.*

 # Creating a workstation